criblio/appscope/website/src/pages/docs/cli-reference.md

 ### service
 ---

-Configures the specificied `systemd` service to be scoped upon starting.
+Configures the specified `systemd` service to be scoped upon starting.

 #### Usage